herrausgefuchst/Grainmother/README.md

 A Multi-Effect Audio Engine based on the BELA Platform

-Grainmother is a customizable multi-effect audio engine built on the [**BELA**](https://bela.io) platform.
+Grainmother is a multi-effect audio engine built on the [**BELA**](https://bela.io) platform.
 It’s designed for musicians and sound designers who want to create unique sounds without relying on external software.
 The project combines granular synthesis, reverb, and ring modulation into a single device controlled hands-on, rather than through traditional pedal interfaces.

 The goal of Grainmother is to provide a flexible, standalone effects processor optimized for live performances.
 Leveraging BELA’s real-time audio processing capabilities and a custom hardware interface, it offers intuitive controls for creative experimentation.